ipwnosx/docs-1/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 RKE templates can be created from scratch to pre-define cluster configuration.
 They can be applied to launch new clusters, or templates can also be exported from existing running clusters.

-As of v2.3.3, the settings of an existing cluster can be [saved as an RKE template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/#converting-an-existing-cluster-to-use-an-rke-template) This creates a new template and binds the cluster settings to the template, so that the cluster can only be upgraded if the [template is updated]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/creating-and-revising/#updating-a-template), and the cluster is upgraded to [use a newer version of the template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/creating-and-revising/#upgrading-a-cluster-to-use-a-new-template-revision) The new template can also be used to create new clusters.
+The settings of an existing cluster can be [saved as an RKE template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/#converting-an-existing-cluster-to-use-an-rke-template) This creates a new template and binds the cluster settings to the template, so that the cluster can only be upgraded if the [template is updated]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/creating-and-revising/#updating-a-template), and the cluster is upgraded to [use a newer version of the template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/creating-and-revising/#upgrading-a-cluster-to-use-a-new-template-revision) The new template can also be used to create new clusters.

 # Example Scenarios